 In today's digital world, professional writers are invaluable to business owners.
 They can help create content that will support marketing objectives and keep customers informed on updates.
 A professional writer can create everything from short stories and white papers to press releases and web content including blog and social media posts.
 There are even professional ghostwriters and fiction writers that can help you write a business book or bestseller.

-The job description of a professional writer can vary wildly depending on the needs of a particular business.
+The job description of a professional copywriter can vary wildly depending on the needs of a particular business.
 Some professional writers are creative writers that create engaging content designed to entertain potential customers.
 Others are technical writers that draft information manuals and in-depth guides on how to use the products their business offers.

+The freelance writing life can vary from a part-time day job or casual blogging gig to a full-fledged writing career.
 Professional writers can be employed full-time in-house or as freelance writers.
 Freelance writers can work on long-term projects such as building up a blog or on one-time projects such as technical writing to create a manual or assembly instructions.
 For long-term or full-time work, writers usually work closely with the marketing team to produce content daily or weekly.
 Most marketing teams use a content calendar to track content through the creation process.
 A content calendar ensures all team members are on the same page and writers know exactly when drafts are due and when they will be edited and posted.

-In addition, professional writers use their writing skills to increase traffic to the business website or blog.
+In addition, professional writers use their copywriting skills to increase traffic to the business website or blog.
 Professional writers are often in charge of keyword research and general SEO practices where they try to identify the types of information consumers are looking for and then write content to answer those needs.
 Professional writers may track these keywords and use analytics to determine how well certain types of content perform.

 The workplace environment for professional writers depends on whether they are n-house employees or freelancers.
 Freelancers can work from anywhere in the world and often have established home offices.
 Many take their Mac or Windows computers and work from coffee shops and coworking spaces.
 Freelancers can work from New York or Chicago one week and Canada or Los Angeles the next.
 Their freedom allows them to be creative and focus but also makes having a content calendar and good communication tools essential to the company's success.